Apostasioideae

-Apostasioideae is one of the five subfamilies recognised within the orchid family, Orchidaceae.
-Only two genera, Neuwiedia and Apostasia, and 15 species, are recognised within the Apostasioideae in contrast to the other orchid subfamilies which are highly species rich.
+The subfamily Apostasioideae is one of five subfamilies recognised within the orchid family, Orchidaceae.
+Compared to the other orchid subfamilies, it is relatively species-poor, with only two genera (Neuwiedia and Apostasia) and 15 species.

-The Apostasioideae are generally considered a basal lineage within the orchids based on molecular data and flower structure.
-All other orchid subfamilies with the exception of the Cypripedioideae are monandrous (possessing a single stamen), however Apostasioid orchids have 3 stamens.
+Members of the subfamily are terrestrial plants found only in humid areas of northern Australia, Southeast Asia, Malaysia, and Japan.

-As with all basal or 'primitive' groups, extant species within Apostasioideae do not represent direct ancestors of the other subfamilies, they simply share the same common ancestor.
-However, by having followed a separate evolutionary pathway from the other orchids extant Apostasioid orchids may allow biologists to make inferences about features present in that common ancestor.
+The Apostasioideae are generally considered to be the sister group to all other orchid lineages based on molecular data and flower structure.
+All other orchid subfamilies with the exception of the Cypripedioideae are monandrous (possessing a single stamen), whereas Apostasioid orchids have 3 stamens.